loganmarchione/loganmarchione.com/content/posts/2021/06/index.md

 ## Sensors and VRM temperatures

-According to [this post](https://www.reddit.com/r/HomeServer/comments/l2qsh4/my_first_homeserver_running_esxi_7_nothing_like/gkcn5dt), the temperature sensor kernel driver (nct6683) is not loaded by default and will need to be loaded manually.
-I confirmed this was the case.
+According to [this post](https://www.reddit.com/r/HomeServer/comments/l2qsh4/my_first_homeserver_running_esxi_7_nothing_like/gkcn5dt), the temperature sensor kernel driver (nct6683) is not loaded by default.
+I confirmed this was the case and loaded it manually.

 Both [KitGuru](https://www.kitguru.net/desktop-pc/leo-waldock/asrock-deskmini-h470w-review-100c-vrms/) and [AnandTech](https://www.anandtech.com/show/16335/asrock-deskmini-h470-review-a-nofrills-lga1200-minipc-platform/10) commented about the high VRM temperatures on the DeskMini H470.
 However, ASRock is known to produce motherboards with [fake sensors](https://www.reddit.com/r/ASRock/comments/fwfsl7/vrm_constantly_above_100_c/), so I'm not sure if this is related.
 I'm also not sure which of these (if any) are the VRM sensors.